NaturalIntelligence/fast-xml-parser/README.md

 # Changes from v3

-* It can handle big file now.
+* It can handle big file now (I have tested up to 98mb).
 Performance report is given above.
 * Meaningful error messages from validator

 ```